EladB1/swervec/IR.md

 The source code is parsed into an Abstract Syntax Tree (AST) then to one or more Intermediate Representations (IRs) then eventually to the compiler target, which is VM bytecode

-The current representations, without any IR, are written in the sub-sections below
+The current representations, without any IR, are written in the subsections below

 **Source code**: